rhysd/vim-color-spring-night/README.md

 `spring-night` is a low contrast calm color scheme for Vim.
 It's colored with deep blue background, shiny yellow foreground and *sakura*:cherry_blossom: text selection.

-- Both GUI/CUI 24 bit colors and CUI 256 colors.
+- Both GUI/CUI 24bit colors and CUI 256 colors.
 - Aware of running Vim on translucent window.
 - Enable to tweak contrast.
 - Optimized for many filetypes.